-Press Release: California Safe Soil Grand Opening at McClellan Business Park
+Press Release: CSS Grand Opening at McClellan Business Park

-McClellan, CA. (October 19, 2016) – California Safe Soil, LLC (CSS), a sustainable technology company, today announced the official opening of its new production facility at McClellan Business Park.
+McClellan, CA. (October 19, 2016) – CSS, a sustainable technology company, today announced the official opening of its new production facility at McClellan Business Park.
 This Facility commercializes CSS’s breakthrough technology to recycle discarded organics into a nutrient-rich liquid fertilizer and feed for agricultural use.
 Sources of the organics processed include Save Mart Supermarkets, Nugget Markets and Sacramento’s new Golden 1 Center.

 For the past four years, CSS has operated a pilot scale plant in West Sacramento proving CSS’s patented technology.
 CSS has demonstrated the environmental, operational and agronomic feasibility of turning inedible food into a liquid fertilizer, called Harvest-to-Harvest™ (H2H).
 The 3 hour process uses heat, mechanical action, and food grade enzymes to recycle food into H2H fertilizer, which farmers can then apply to their fields, to stimulate life in the soil and grow the next crop.